MRC response to COVID-19

 We will announce as soon as we can details of when and how MRC will consider requests for support beyond the scope of the UKRI extension allocation.

-If you are an MRC award holder interested in starting or restarting non-COVID-19 clinical studies, please see the NIHR framework, and MRC’s updated guidance and FAQs on the issue (PDF, 103KB).
+If you are an MRC award holder interested in starting or restarting non-COVID-19 clinical studies, please see the National Institute for Health Research (NIHR) framework, and MRC’s updated guidance and FAQs on the issue (PDF, 103KB).
 If you are a clinical academic returning from clinical duties related to COVID-19, please see this guidance from the Clinical Academic Training Forum (CAFT) (PDF, 134KB).

 Support for new COVID-19 research projects